maximveksler/subtitles/README.md

 00:14 This is our very first lecture and we are going to be covering developing applications for iOS, so specifically iOS7.
 ```

-Useful for quick lookup of a movie / lecture content, as and aiding tool for textual learners or as a friendly search engines assistant.
+Useful for quick lookup of a movie / lecture content, and as an aiding tool for textual learners.
+Also known to be friendly to passive aggresive search engines.

 Prerequisites
 =============